-- make recommendation to the Board of Directors on remuneration policies for directors and senior management and review their appropriateness; - · determine the total individual remuneration package of each executive director; - assess and report to the Board of Directors on the annual performance of the CEO; - · review and approve any significant changes to the overall compensation program and incentive plans.
+- analyzing, discussing and making recommendations to the board of directors on remuneration policies for directors and senior management and review their appropriateness; - within the terms of the agreed policy and in consultation with the board chairman determining the total individual remuneration package of each executive director; - assessing, reviewing and recommending for approval by the board, the CEO's annual remuneration package and performance objectives based on the evaluation of the CEO's performance; - reviewing and approving any significant changes to the overall compensation program and incentive plans.

-Pursuant to Italian Law, the shareholders' meeting determines the base compensation of the members of the Board of Directors.
-After consultation with the Audit Committee, the Board of Directors may determine the compensation of executive officers, including the CEO.
+Pursuant to Italian Law, the shareholders' meeting determines the base compensation of the members of the board of directors.
+After consultation with the Audit Committee, the board of directors may determine the compensation of executive officers, including the CEO.
 If the articles of association so provide, the shareholders' meeting may determine an aggregate amount for the remuneration of all directors, including executive officers.